TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 * Deletion: The videos can be deleted.
 * Privation: The videos can be made private.
 * Modification of Videos: If the only offending part is the description or title, both can be modified to not include the content.
+  *  For videos that contain parts that are on the list, like a 30 second ad, it may be able to be trimmed out using YouTube's video editor: https://support.google.com/youtube/answer/9057455?hl=en
 * Modification of Rules: The rules of the terms of use can be modified to allow specific behavior such as giveaways.

 ### Case for Rule Modification - Robux Giveaways